a-leyva/soc-analysys-lab/README.md

 ## ⚡ Key Findings
 - Example suspicious IPs, HTTP POST anomalies, or potential malicious traffic (see report)
 - Clear visualization of network conversations with screenshots

 ---

+## 📜 License
+This lab is for **educational purposes only**.- Clear visualization of network conversations with screenshots

+---